Workshop Notes no. 3

 'the party is wonderful'.

-In some instances, adjectives can follow the direct object, in which case
+In some instances, adjectives can follow the direct object,

-it is described as postposed,
+in which case it is described as postposed, such as

 'he paints the house red',